telehash/TMesh/TMesh.md

 Transmitted payloads do not need whitening as encrypted packets are inherently DC-free.
 They also do not need CRC as all packets have authentication bytes included.

 Channel frequency definitions are unique to each link and derived from the link's routing token.
-The `channel sequence` for each knock will do one full rotation per `epoch`, where at least one knock was required from each mote during for it to be valid and start over.
+The `window sequence` for each knock will do one full rotation per `epoch`, where at least one knock was required from each mote during for it to be valid and start over.

 There are multiple `knock encoders` defined that specify how each knock is actually transmitted via RF depending on the transceiver hardware's capabilities.
 These range from highly compatible ones such as ASK, commonly available ones like GFSK, and more advanced/vendor-specific ones such as LoRa.
 A mote advertises the encoders it supports as a telehash path.

-Each encoder also specifies the knock `window` length, which is 4x the minimum amount of time for a transceiver to transition between transmit and receive and must be larger than the maximum oscillator drift between epochs.
+Each encoder also specifies the knock `window` length, which is 2x the minimum amount of time for a transceiver to transition between transmit and receive and determines the maximum allowable oscillator drift between epochs.

 ## Overview - MAC

 To operate as a mesh network, each mote maintains a list of its radio neighbors and shares that list with each of them for discovery.
-This list is called a mote's `neighborhood` and contains mostly soft-knock neighbors with a few hard-knock only neighbors.
+This list is called a mote's `neighborhood` and contains mostly soft-knock neighbors with a few hard-knock only neighbors to maximize connectivity.

 Every mote calculates its own `Z` index, a uint8_t value that represents the resources it has available to assist with the mesh.
 It will vary based on the battery level or fixed power, as well as if the mote has greater network access (is an internet bridge) or is well located (based on configuration).

-The mote with the highest `Z` in any neighborhood is known as the local leader.
+The mote with the highest `Z` in any neighborhood is known as the `local leader`.

 # Protocol Definition